railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_structures.rst

 .. tip:: Mapping

-    In practice, Open ERP doesn't create directories or files for every resource.
+    In practice, Open ERP does not create directories or files for every resource.
     It actually manages this by mapping between Open ERP resources and the FTP interface

-    This approach gives a lot of flexibility because there's no synchronizing to do, nor any redundancy.
+    This approach gives a lot of flexibility because there is no synchronizing to do, nor any redundancy.
     Changes in either the document management system or in Open ERP will automatically be reflected over in the other side.